 Income Verification: Third party confirmation that all households receiving assistance are income eligible according to the appropriate HUD income limits that are published annually.
 Third party income verification may not be dated more than six (6) months prior to move-in eligibility.
 Verification also involves the review and evaluation of all types of income that can be counted and not counted.
-Please see SC Housing's Determining Income Manual located online at: http://www.schousing.com/library/Monitoring/DetermineIncomeManual.pdf.
+Household income must be verified in accordance with 24 CFP 5.609.

-Individual (related persons): Any individual considered related to each other having any of the following direct relationships: parent, child, spouse, son-in-law, daughter-in-law, father-in-law, including any such direct relationship created by marriage, remarriage, adoption, or any other legally recognized status, or if one individual is an employer, by common law or otherwise, of the other.
+Individual (related persons): Any individuals considered related to each other having any of the following direct relationships: parent, child, spouse, son-in-law, daughter-in-law, father-in-law, including any such direct relationship created by marriage, remarriage, adoption, or any other legally recognized status, or if one individual is an employer, by common law or otherwise, of the other.